ibm-watson-iot/iot-nodejs/samples/api.rst

 Introduction
 -------------------------------------------------------------------------------

 This client library describes how to use Internet of Things Foundation API with the node.js ibmiotf client library.
-For help with getting started with this module, see `Node.js Client Library - Introduction <https://docs.internetofthings.ibmcloud.com/nodejs/node-js_intro.html>`__.
+For help with getting started with this module, see `npm ibmiotf <https://www.npmjs.com/package/ibmiotf>`__ and `Node.js Client Library <https://docs.internetofthings.ibmcloud.com/applications/libraries/nodejs.html>`__.

 Refer to `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the all the APIs, list of query parameters, the request & response model and http status code.